wooyakob/wooyakob/README.md

 You can find most information about myself and my work at https://linktr.ee/wooyakob

-Head to --> Website / Portfolio for more detailed info.
+Head to --> Website, for more detailed info.

 🛠️ Technologies & Tools: